WichoFlores/userhub/CONSIDERATIONS.md

 ---

+## 💡 Original Idea

+Initially, I had big plans after reading the instructions.
+I considered integrating a real database (Neon/Drizzle), implementing authentication to support user sessions (Next Auth), and adding friend request functionality (send/accept/reject) using both server actions and API routes.
+But I soon realized this went beyond the intended scope, and the instructions clearly emphasized keeping it focused.
+So I shifted to an MVP mindset, keeping things clean, simple, and aligned with the core requirements.

+---

 ## 📐 Architecture Decisions

 - **App Router (Next.js 15)**: Leveraged the latest App Router features, such as server and client component separation and route segments.